-(Updated 12 September 2021) With the onset of middle summer 2021 in the United Kingdom, the need to travel to the United States grew dramatically.
+(Updated 9 November 2021) This article is now out of date.
+You no longer need a national interest exception to visit the United States.
+All NIEs granted before November 8 are now invalid!!!
+With the onset of middle summer 2021 in the United Kingdom, the need to travel to the United States grew dramatically.
 Announcements were made about loosening of quarantine restrictions upon return from the US as an amber country.
 Even with a valid ESTA or non-immigrant visa however, if you need to travel to the United States and are a foreign national coming from the United Kingdom, most likely you will have to either (1) make time to be in Mexico, or another non Schengen, UK or Ireland country for a full 14 days before entering the US, or (2) obtain a national interest exception (NIE).
-The US Embassy in London can take up to 45 days to grant a national interest exception to travel directly to the US despite the travel ban.
+The US Embassy in London can take 3-4 weeks to grant a national interest exception to travel directly to the US despite the travel ban.
 Urgent exceptions for humanitarian travel reasons may be granted for emergencies more quickly - like to see a dying parent or sibling, or to help support someone who is newly diagnosed with a disease or has suffered an accident.

 Sadly, due to the ongoing pandemic travel restrictions, common travel purposes without the addition of a humanitarian, emergency will not form the basis for consular officers to approve an NIE.
 The Vienna US Embassy, for example, has let the public know that they consider these reasons to be non-essential, tourism or leisure travel: "visiting family or friends; visiting a fiancée, fiancé, girlfriend, boyfriend, partner; attending a wedding or graduation ceremony; visiting a pregnant relative or baby; routine business meetings; attending a professional conference; maintaining a rental or investment property; etc."